 Average tons of carbon units issued from the 3rd Verified Carbon Standard verification to date in LCFP

 Our projects protect areas of vital forests that are threatened.
 We work to create land management systems that support infrastructure, security, and biodiversity monitoring.
-Land management activities taking place under the Lower Zambezi REDD+ Project and the Luangwa Community Forests Project protect not only the forests but also wildlife that depends on these areas for habitat.
+Protection activities taking place under the Lower Zambezi REDD+ Project and the Luangwa Community Forests Project protect not only the forests but also wildlife that depends on these areas for habitat.

 Hectares protected under LZRP

 about our ongoing projects and the impact they are making

 By clicking accept you are agreeing to the use of all cookies which will allow us to provide you with the most relevant experience when visiting or re-visiting this website.
 This means that your personal preferences will be remembered when you use this website.
 However, you may manage your Cookie Settings to provide a controlled consent.